Arjeo-Inc/tmux-stream/README.md

 - `Dockerfile`: Adjust the base image, install additional dependencies, or modify the build process.
 - `stream.sh`: Update the FFmpeg command parameters to change the video quality, bitrate, or other streaming settings.
-- `nginx.conf`: Modify the Nginx configuration to suit your specific requirements.

 ## Troubleshooting